theory/justatheory/content/post/postgres/2025-mini-summit-four.md

 We need to make sure there is less friction on any other side.
 We need to get these extensions to get considered.
 That's at least one of the points that I wanted to mention.
-I think there's a lot to be done and I really hope that the conference next month in Montreal will actually be a great place to get the best minds together again and hash out some of the ideas that we've been discussing in the past number of months.
+I think there's a lot to be done and I really hope that the conference next month in Montréal will actually be a great place to get the best minds together again and hash out some of the ideas that we've been discussing in the past number of months.